Home » Routine Eye Exams Calgary

 1. Are eye exams covered by insurance?

-Many insurance providers will cover annual eye exams for each member of your family but it’s important to review your insurance policy to determine if you have coverage for you and everyone listed on your policy.
+Many insurance providers will cover all or a portion of the cost of eye exams for each member of your family but it’s important to review your insurance policy to determine if you have coverage for you and everyone listed on your policy.

 2. Are eye exams free?

-Eye exams are covered for individuals 18 and under, and 65 and over with a valid Alberta Health Care card.
-There may be additional fees for uninsured services such as routine imaging.
+Eye exams for individuals 18 and under, and 65 and over with a valid Alberta Health Care card will have partial coverage from Alberta Health.
+There may be additional fees that are not covered by Alberta Health depending on the service provided.
+Those over 65 can expect to incur some out of pocket costs for routine eye examinations.

 Eye infections or medically necessary visits for ALL patients are also covered by Alberta Health.
 Although they do not cover routine eye examinations and contact lens services, many private or employee health insurance benefit plans will pay for all or most of these services.
 Our office can direct bill most 3rd party insurance plans for your convenience.